 Unemployment insurance benefits are paid out to workers who lose their jobs and are unable to work.
 These benefits are reduced or discontinued altogether when a worker resumes work.
 If you have to file for unemployment, you may experience some issues when filing.
-Issues concerning disputes between you and your former employer regarding how you left your job may delay your unemployment benefits.
-You should know how to deal with these issues.
+Issues concerning disputes between you and your former employer regarding how you left your job may delay your unemployment benefits, so you should handle them as soon as possible.

 Unemployment benefits are normally paid out to you when you have lost your job through no fault of your own.
 However, many states allow you to collect benefits when you leave your job voluntarily for good cause.
 You may not have been paid for your work, for example.
 If there is a dispute between you and your employer over the nature of how you left your job, your unemployment benefits are at risk.